 - 250 ml.
 Marsala wine (you can also substitute with rum)

 - 1 vanilla pod, sliced in the middle lengthwise then seeds scraped off with the tip of the knife (or 1 teaspoon vanilla extract)

 - a few tablespoons of milk (in case the dough is a bit dry)

-- Mix the sugar and flour and make a mountain on the working board.
+- On the wooden working board, mix the sugar and flour and make a mountain on the working board.
 Make a hole at the center.

 - Put the egg yolks at the center then mix starting from the center.
 Knead.

-- Add the vanilla.
-Knead until you have a ball.
+- Add the lard and vanilla then knead until you have a ball.

 - Add some milk on the working board and knead some more if the dough comes out too dry.
 Form into a ball.